intermine/im-docs/docs/data-model/model-ontologies.md

 We will use these ontologies in the future when we generate RDF.

-## How do you chose an ontology term?
+## How do you choose an ontology term?

 We used an ontology search, then selected the most specific and accurate term available.